jfgrissom/passport-xumm/README.md

 ## End To End Authentication Workflow

+There is a diagram of the following sequence in the docs directory of this repo.

 1. End user has opted to login through your UI.
 1. Your UI presents a spinner and then makes a call out to your backend via a poller (or websocket).
 1. Your backend then creates a UniqueID and binds it to your Session model.